andyliza/aws-security-challenge/README.md

 Document and fix this this security breaches and the CEO will reward you with an amazing prize :).

+## What do you need to do?

+Find the security gaps in the infrastructure deployed in the [Prerequisites Section](../00-Prerequisites-Lab/README.md)

 ## How to login to your lab environment via Event Engine

 Before starting the labs yo will receive a hash key to access your AWS environment.
 You will key in this hash key in Event Engine.